James Caan: 1960s

 Caan's first substantial film role was as a punk hoodlum who gets his eyes poked out in the 1964 thriller Lady in a Cage, which starred Olivia de Havilland, who praised Caan's performance.
 He had roles in The Alfred Hitchcock Hour and Wagon Train.
 He was fourth-billed in a Western feature, The Glory Guys (1965).
-He turned down the starring role in a TV series around this time, saying "I want to be an actor not a millionaire."
+He turned down the starring role in a TV series around this time, saying, "I want to be an actor not a millionaire."

-In 1965, Caan landed his first starring role, in Howard Hawks' auto-racing drama Red Line 7000.
+In 1965, Caan landed his first starring role in Howard Hawks' auto-racing drama Red Line 7000.
 It was not a financial success.
-However Hawks liked Caan and cast him in his next film, El Dorado, playing Alan Bourdillion Traherne, a.k.a.
-Mississippi, in support of John Wayne and Robert Mitchum.
-He then had the starring role in Robert Altman's second feature film, Countdown (1967) and was second billed in the Curtis Harrington thriller Games (1967).
-Caan went to Britain to star in a war film, Submarine X-1 (1968), then played the lead in a Western, Journey to Shiloh (1968).
-He returned to television with a guest role in The F.B.I., then had an uncredited spot on the spy sitcom Get Smart as a favor to star Don Adams, playing Rupert of Rathskeller in the episode "To Sire with Love".
+However, Hawks liked Caan and cast him in his next film, El Dorado, playing Alan Bourdillion Traherne, nicknamed Mississippi, in support of John Wayne and Robert Mitchum.
+He had the starring role in Robert Altman's second feature film, Countdown (1967) and was second billed in the Curtis Harrington thriller Games (1967).
+Caan went to the United Kingdom to star in a war film, Submarine X-1 (1968), then played the lead in a Western, Journey to Shiloh (1968).

+Caan returned to television with a guest role in The F.B.I..
+He had an uncredited spot on the spy sitcom Get Smart as a favor to star Don Adams, playing Rupert of Rathskeller in the episode "To Sire with Love".

 Caan won praise for his role as a brain-damaged football player in The Rain People (1969), directed by Francis Ford Coppola.
-He starred with Stefanie Powers in a Western called Gone with the West filmed in 1969 that was not released until 1975.
+He starred with Stefanie Powers in a Western called Gone with the West, filmed in 1969 but not released until 1975.